Barefoot College

-Barefoot College, previously known as the Social Work and Research Centre ("SWRC") is a voluntary organisation working in the fields of education, skill development, health, drinking water, women empowerment and electrification through solar power for the upliftment of rural people, which was founded by Bunker Roy in 1972.
-It is registered under Friends of Tilonia Inc.
+Barefoot College, previously known as the Social Work and Research Centre ("SWRC") is a voluntary organisation working in rural development by advancing drinking water and solar electrification initiatives, women’s empowerment, skill development, education, and healthcare.
+It was founded by Bunker Roy in 1972 and is registered under Friends of Tilonia Inc.

 The "Villagers' Barefoot College" in the village of Tilonia gives lessons in reading, writing and accounting to adults and children especially the "drop-outs, cop-outs and wash-outs."
 Girls heavily outnumber boys in the night schools.
 In 2008 there were approximately 3,000 children attending 150 night schools.

-In the profile acknowledging Roy as one of Time 100 most influential people for his work with the Barefoot College, Greg Mortenson wrote that the grass-roots social entrepreneurship has trained more than 3 million people for jobs in the modern world, "in buildings so rudimentary they have dirt floors and no chairs" so that poor students feel comfortable.
+In the profile acknowledging Roy as one of Time 100 most influential people of 2010 for his work with the Barefoot College, Greg Mortenson wrote that the grass-roots social entrepreneurship has trained more than 3 million people for jobs in the modern world, "in buildings so rudimentary they have dirt floors and no chairs" so that poor students feel comfortable.

 History

 Bunker Roy is the founder of what is now called Barefoot College.
 After conducting a survey of water supplies in 100 drought prone areas, Roy established the Social Work and Research Centre in 1972.
 Its mission soon changed from a focus on water and irrigation to empowerment and sustainability.
 The programs focused on siting water pumps near villages and training the local population to maintain them without dependence on outside mechanics, providing training as paramedics for local medical treatment, and on solar power to decrease dependence and time spent on kerosene lighting.
 Roy has been named one of the 50 environmentalists who could save the planet by the Guardian and one of the 100 most influential people in the world by TIME magazine.

 Night Schools were begun that allowed students who worked to support their families during the day to still receive training.
 The organisation has utilised a system of training the trainers to bring skills training to villages.

 In 1997, Kamala Devi became first female solar engineer trained by the college's programs.
 She continued to work with the college.
 In 2012, she became the head of the solar unit at Kadampura.
 Since 2015, over 60 women from Zanzibar, as well as women from Malawi and Somaliland and other countries, all trained at Barefoot College and part of a larger group called Solar Mamas have assembled, installed, repaired and maintained solar power in their villages.

-In March 2023, NY Times columnist Nicholas Kristof profiled the organization in his opinion column.
+In March 2023, New York Times columnist Nicholas Kristof profiled the organization in his opinion column.